flaschmurphy/sdc/project1_writeup_crmurphy.md

 Another improvement could be to add error correction and smoothing to combat noise that escapes into the system producing sudden changes in prediction lines.
-For example, if the slope of a lane line were to change very rapidly between frames, more so than is would be assumed possible by a reasonable person, then this is a sign of noise in the system.
-A probability function could then be employed to paint the 'correct' lane line instead for that frame.
+For example, if the slope of a lane line were to change very rapidly between frames, more than would be considered possible by a reasonable person, this would be a sign of noise in the system.
+A smoothing/probability function could then be employed to paint the 'correct' lane line instead for that frame.

 Finally, it might be the case that using a simple triangle shape for the cropping area could be improved upon.
 For example a trapezoid might produce better results for certain conditions, but may also suffer from needing it's top corners adjusted depending on road and lighting conditions.

+Feedback: This research paper http://airccj.org/CSCP/vol5/csit53211.pdf goes into how to detect curves and will also help in detecting faded lanes.
+It uses an extended version of hough lines algorithm to detect tangents to the curve which can help you detect the curve.